+35725368683

 Such property will be divided in half unless a larger or smaller contribution is proved.

-If the spouses have set up a company or business, experts will need to estimate its value.
+Experts must estimate its value if the spouses have set up a company or business.

 Time limits